-- 1. Your child develops a fever > 102F. - 2.
-Your child experiences back or flank pain. - 3.
+- 1. Your child experiences severe back or flank pain. - 2.
 Your child develops EXTREME pain, redness, swelling or discharge at the incision site.

 FOLLOW UP (RADIOLOGY) TESTS

 1. An ultrasound is usually performed within the first two months following the surgery.
 Your child also may have a renal scan scheduled after the ultrasound.
 Your doctor will instruct you on the date and sequence of these tests.